-(1) Prior to drilling the plug after cementing, all casing strings, except the conductor casing, shall be pressure tested to either 70% of the programmed design burst pressure or 70% of the manufacturer's minimum internal yield pressure, whichever is lower, but no less than the pressures as shown in the following table:-
+(1) Prior to drilling the plug after cementing, all casing strings, except the conductor casing, shall be pressure tested to either 70% of the programmed design burst pressure or 70% of the manufacturer's minimum internal yield pressure, whichever is lower, but not less than the pressures as shown in the following table: -

-asing String C inimum Pressure Test-PSI M

-S 2

-urface 00

-I 1

-ntermediate 000

-L, 1
+Casing String Minimum Pressure Test - PSI

+Surface 200

+Intermediate 1000

-iner/Production 500 or 0.2 PSI/Ft, whichever is great ter
+Liner/Production 1500 or 0.2 PSI/Ft, whichever is

+greater

-- (2) A test under Subsection (1) shall not exceed the rated working pressure of the casing and well head equipment, and where the pressure declines more than 10% in 15 minutes, or where there is other indication of a leak, corrective measures shall be taken until a satisfactory test is obtained prior to drilling out the shoe. - (3) The results of a test under Subsection (1) shall be entered in the daily drilling report and the tour report. - (4) Casing recovered from a well shall not be reused in another well unless- - (a) it has been inspected in accordance with API RP 5C1, "Recommended Practice
+(2) A test under Subsection (1) shall not exceed the rated working pressure of the casing and well head and equipment, and where the pressure declines more than 10% in 15 minutes, or where there is other indication of a leak, corrective measures shall be taken until a satisfactory test is obtained prior to drilling out the shoe.

+(3) The results of a test under Subsection (1) shall be entered in the daily drilling report and the tour report.

+(4) Casing recovered from a well unless -

-- for Care and Use of Casing and Tubing"; and - (b) its physical characteristics established by such inspection ensure compliance with Subsection (1). - (5) Unless otherwise approved by the Director, a well completed to produce oil or gas or to inject any fluid shall have the annulus between the second casing string and the surface casing vented to atmosphere.
+- (a) it has been inspected in accordance with A.P.I RP 5CI, "Recommended Practice for Care and Use of Casing and Tubing", and - (b) its physical characteristics established by such inspection ensure compliance with Subsection (1).

+(5) Unless otherwise approved by the Director, a well completed to produce oil or gas or to inject any fluids shall have the annulus between the second casing string and the surface casing vented to atmosphere.